 The U.S. C3E Awards recognize mid-career women who have demonstrated outstanding leadership and accomplishments in clean energy.

-C3E Ambassadors select the winners and these remarkable Awardees are recognized for their work at the C3E Symposium each year.
-Personal narratives and advice from C3E Award winners are featured in the U.S. C3E 5th Anniversary Book.
+C3E Ambassadors select the winners, and these remarkable Awardees are recognized for their work at the C3E Symposium each year.

 What is the deadline for award nomination submissions?

 Nomination submissions for the 2019 U.S. C3E Awards will be accepted from February 26, 2019 through April 10, 2019.

 Nominations may be submitted by employers, universities, professional societies, membership organizations, associations, community groups, individuals, or other sponsors.
 Nominators should know the accomplishments and capabilities of their nominee first-hand.
 Self-nomination is not allowed.
 Nominators of the award winners are invited to the annual C3E Symposium.